NxtGen appointed as Check Point Software Technologies' first India-based managed security service provider

 "The distributed nature of the modern enterprise necessitates a new, cloud-supported approach," said Sundar Balasubramanian, Managing Director, India and SAARC, Check Point Software Technologies.
 "Through our partnership with NxtGen, Check Point hopes to meet the security needs of organizations of all sizes and industries that are moving to the dynamic cloud environment."

 "Cybersecurity threats are impacting enterprise assets - data, employees, customers.
 It is important for us to provide a 360 degree coverage of the entire threat landscape.
-Our alliance with Check Point Software ensures we are be able to offer comprehensive services to protect enterprise assets, irrespective of its size.
-Checkpoint not only provides the technology but enables us to build skills to serve our enterprise customers better." said A S Rajgopal, CEO & MD, NxtGen Datacenter & Cloud Technologies Private Limited
+Our alliance with Check Point Software ensures we are able to offer comprehensive services to protect enterprise assets, irrespective of its size.
+Check Point not only provides the technology, but enables us to build skills to serve our enterprise customers better." said A S Rajgopal, CEO & MD, NxtGen Datacenter & Cloud Technologies Private Limited.

 Ensuring secure access

-The primary benefit of securing the identified assets is to minimize the risks as the business impact of these risks are far greater than what we think.
+The primary benefits of securing the identified assets is minimizing the risks as the business impact of these risks are far greater than what we think.

 This story is provided by BusinessWire India.
 ANI will not be responsible in any way for the content of this article.
 (ANI/BusinessWire India)